prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Filtering targets by label**

-The config below will ensure that Pod or Service monitor will only scrape targets that belongs to the Prometheus team and drop all the west europe instances.
+The following snippet will only select targets that have the `team` label set to `prometheus` and exclude the ones that have `datacenter` set to `west_europe`.

 ```yaml
 - sourceLabels: